secure-software-engineering/opcua-scanner/README.md

 * delete information from the server
 * call functions on the server if any where detected while browsing

-The output is written to a csv file offering an overview which privileges (e.g., connecting, reading, writing, deleting) were possible on which server per authentication method.

-The csv file can be opened as a table using standard office calculation programs, such as Microsoft Excel or LibreOffice Calc.

 ## Execution
 To build and run the project, you need to have Maven and Java installed.
  Run